Relative p-adic Hodge theory: Foundations: Algebro-geometric preliminaries

 \begin{defn} For $X$ a scheme, the \emph{small \'etale site} $X_{\et}$ of $X$ is the category of \'etale $X$-schemes and \'etale morphisms, equipped with the Grothendieck topology generated by set-theoretically surjective families of morphisms.

-A sheaf $T$ of torsion $\Zp$-modules on $X_{\et}$ is \emph{lisse} if it is represented by a finite \'etale $X$-scheme.
+For $n$ a positive integer, a \emph{lisse sheaf} of $\ZZ/p^n \ZZ$-modules on $X_{\et}$ is a sheaf of flat $\ZZ/p^n \ZZ$-modules which is represented by a finite \'etale $X$-scheme.
 A \emph{lisse $\Zp$-sheaf} on $X_{\et}$ is an inverse system $T = \{\cdots \to T_1 \to T_0\}$ in which each $T_n$ is a lisse sheaf of $\ZZ/p^n \ZZ$-modules and each arrow $T_{n+1} \to T_n$ identifies $T_n$ with the cokernel of multiplication by $p^n$ on $T_{n+1}$.
 A lisse $\Zp$-sheaf on $X_{\et}$ is also called an \emph{(\'etale) $\Zp$-local system} on $X$.
 Such objects may be constructed using faithfully flat descent (Theorem~\ref{T:descent modules} and Theorem~\ref{T:descent finite locally free}).
+Let $\ZpLoc(X)$ denote the category of $\Zp$-local systems on $X$.

-A \emph{lisse $\Qp$-sheaf} on $X_{\et}$ is an element of the isogeny category of lisse $\Zp$-sheaves (in which multiplication by $p$ on morphisms is formally inverted).
-A lisse $\Qp$-sheaf on $X_{\et}$ is also called an \emph{(\'etale) $\Qp$-local system} on $X$.
-Let $\ZpLoc(X)$ and $\QpLoc(X)$ denote the categories of $\Zp$-local systems and $\Qp$-local systems, respectively, on $X$. \end{defn}
+An \emph{isogeny $\Zp$-local system} on $X$ is an element of the isogeny category of $\Zp$-local systems on $X$.
+Let $\ZpILoc(X)$ denote the category of isogeny $\Zp$-local systems on $X$.

-\begin{remark} Let $\FEt(X)$ be the subcategory of $X_{\et}$ in which all internal morphisms and all structure morphisms are finite \'etale.
-This acquires the structure of a site (the \emph{small finite \'etale site}) by restriction.
-The category $\ZpLoc(X)$ is then equivalent to the category of sheaves of finite free $\Zp$-modules on $\FEt(X)$ which are locally constant modulo $p^n$ for each positive integer $n$.
-(See also \cite[Expos\'e VI, \S 1.2.4]{sga5}.)
-In other words, one can describe \'etale $\Zp$-local systems just in terms of their sections over finite \'etale $X$-schemes, without reference to general \'etale $X$-schemes. \end{remark}
+A \emph{$\Qp$-lisse sheaf} on $X_{\et}$, also called an \emph{(\'etale) $\Qp$-local system} on $X$, is an element of the stack associated to the fibred category of isogeny $\Zp$-local systems, i.e., a descent datum in isogeny $\Zp$-local systems for the \'etale topology (compare \cite[Definition~4.1]{dejong-etale}).
+Let $\QpLoc(X)$ denote the category of $\Qp$-local systems on $X$. \end{defn}

-\begin{remark} One consequence of Remark~\ref{R:local systems} is that for $X$ connected, we may identify \'etale $\Zp$-local systems (resp.\ $\Qp$-local systems) on $X$ with continuous representations of the \'etale fundamental group $\pi_1^{\et}(X, \overline{x})$ of $X$ in finite free $\Zp$-modules (resp.\ finite-dimensional $\Qp$-vector spaces), for any choice of the geometric base point $\overline{x}$.
-For example, if $X = \Spec(K)$, we get precisely the continuous representations of the absolute Galois group $G_K$. \end{remark}
+\begin{remark} The \emph{small finite \'etale site} $X_{\fet}$ of $X$ is the subcategory of $X_{\et}$ in which all internal morphisms and all structure morphisms are finite \'etale, with the induced topology.
+One may similarly define categories of $\Zp$-local systems, isogeny $\Zp$-local systems, and $\Qp$-local systems with respect to $X_{\fet}$.
+To distinguish the two sets of definitions, let us temporarily write $\ZpLoc(X_{\fet})$ and $\ZpLoc(X_{\et})$ for the two resulting categories of \'etale $\Zp$-local systems, and similarly for $\ZpILoc$ and $\QpLoc$.